Restore MDI file handling (open all files in one window); Kill SDI (each spreadsheet opens in a seperate window)

 @John; @John, Excel; @Excel Admin; @Microsoft; @Excel Product Manager; @Any Microsoft employee willing to respond to our questions and concerns

-As a recap, here are the reasons why I (and post who have posted below) want MDI restored:
+As a recap, here are the reasons why I (and many who have posted here) want MDI restored:

 * I experience ~3X Excel crashes in 2016 (SDI) as compared to 2010 (MDI)